Souvenirs from Earth: Programming

-SFE is an alternative approach to television and is referred to as "anti-television" or "the MTV of contemporary art".
+SFE has been referred to as "anti-television" or "the MTV of contemporary art".
 The content is submitted by artists around the world and then curated into constantly changing broadcasts.
-The channel has no broadcast schedule and is constantly bringing in new content, so each viewing experience is completely unique and unpredictable.
+The channel has no published schedule and is constantly bringing in new content.
+This approach aims to make each viewing experience unique and unpredictable.

+Identifiable slots of sorts (all adhering to France timezone) include the morning "A dry, cool place", which consists of nature based videos (5am - 12am), a daytime mixed block of contemporary dance, contemporary art, performance art, glitch art, and music videos named "Pipe Dreams" (12am- 6pm).
+In evening there is the similarly mixed content block "Strawberry Fields" (6pm- 9pm).
+There is notably a late night slot (12pm- 2am) of new art called "Midnight special program Feeding Radiation", usually including an hour of abrasive, extreme art called Hard contemporain.
+Generally, blocks are typically not published on SFE's site, and the only way to access the names and times of the blocks is to watch the channel itself.

 SFE programming is largely non-verbal due to the nature of video art and can be understood no matter what language the viewer speaks.
 SFE plans for this to appeal to a broader international audience and is the first international art channel thanks to the lack of a language barrier.
 The online livestream broadcasts the same content around the world so everyone is always watching the same content in real time.

 The channel also gives universities the opportunity to have their own broadcast time so students can showcase their own work on the same platform as other renowned artists, such as Tom Sachs, James Turrell, Bill Viola, and Mike Kilo.
 In these cases, the broadcasts adopt the title "Souvenirs from ________ " (ex.
 Souvenirs from Mars is the name of the broadcast from The University of Marseille).

 A large portion of the broadcast is allotted to externally curated programs, often provided by young, up and coming curators, or to Carte Blanche special formats for artists (Iris Brosch, Tom Sachs...) or institutions (Art Cologne, Centre Georges Pompidou.)

 SFE expands the idea of television, giving it opportunities to be viewed both actively and passively as "video paintings" through the integration with public spaces.